OctopusDeploy/blog/blog/2017-12/configuring-web-xml.md

 ![Custom Deployment Scripts](configure-features.png "width=500")

-We'll use a c# Pre-Deployment Script to update the `web.xml` file before it is repacked and deployed to WildFly.
+We'll use a C# Pre-Deployment Script to update the `web.xml` file before it is repacked and deployed to WildFly.

 ![Pre-Deployment Script](pre-deployment-script.png "width=500")